aldy505/phc-crypto/README.md

 * Argon2i & Argon2id
 * PBKDF2
 * Scrypt
-* Chacha20poly1305

-For details regarding configs, please refer to their own folders (linked).
+For details regarding configs, please refer to their own directory.

 ### Option 1 - Import all